By Dana Niland

 That represented the third straight year of what the tourism authority called “economic comeback and uninterrupted growth.”

-“By every imaginable definition, Bermuda’s tourism industry is on a sustained path of recovery,” said Kevin Dallas, Bermuda Tourism Authority’s chief executive.
-“Our team put together a totally fresh tourism approach in 2014 and 2015.
-Stakeholders believed in our vision and helped build on the new foundation.
+“By every imaginable definition, Bermuda’s tourism industry is on a sustained path of economic recovery,” said Kevin Dallas, Bermuda Tourism Authority’s chief executive.
+“Our team put together a totally fresh tourism approach as we began our work in 2014 and 2015.
+Stakeholders believed in that vision and helped build on the new foundation.
 That two-step process is the reason the country’s tourism has progressed so impressively.”

 Last year saw a record-breaking number of total vacationers for a second consecutive year, marking the highest number of leisure air arrivals to Bermuda since 2002.